Goody! Study party

 - In Harry Potter, Hermione shows this to varying degrees.
-To the point she was more afraid of being expelled over death.
+She was more afraid of being expelled over death.
 She says "oh no" when she hears that all tests have been canceled as a school treat.

 - There are also definite signs of this in Artemis Fowl, where one quote says he hacked a school computer to make the tests harder.
-But then again, he knows more than the teachers there, so that was probably a joke more than anything else.
+Then again, he knows more than the teachers there so that was probably a joke more than anything else.